 Way before we even start pondering on the cartoon character design, the first step of the creative process would be to conduct thorough keyword research and find out what kind of characters people are actually looking for.
 Using the GA Keyword Planner Tool gives us an idea of what is in demand at the moment, what we might be missing in our collection of characters, and what would draw interest.

 Now that we have the research’s results in our hands, the next step would be to go through them and discuss each one.
 Picking a subject out of the keyword results is not an easy task.
 We have to weigh the pros and cons of all of them, the potential they have, and then decide on a particular subject.
 In this case, we agreed on illustrating wizards.

 STEP 3: How will the characters look like?

 The fun begins!
 We’ve got the idea in our heads and now it’s time to make it happen.
 At this point, we would develop several design concepts corresponding to the keyword’s search results.
 Usually, the mock-ups are more than the characters we plan to release so that we‘d have enough rough material to work on.
 Here’s what our 12 concepts of wizard characters looked like at this stage.

 STEP 4: Which designs do we love the most to vectorize?

 Now, the next step would be to sift out the best cartoon character design mock-ups which would undergo a sketch-to-vector transformation.
 To identify our favorites out of all, we would thoroughly analyze our characters’ concepts and search for these essential qualities:

 - positive connotations and more.

-Also, they should be practical, functional and should easily fit into other designs.
-In this particular case we agreed on vectorizing 6 wizard concepts.
+Also, they should be practical, and functional and should easily fit into other designs.
+In this particular case, we agreed on vectorizing 6 wizard concepts.
 Here’s how the sketch-to-vector magic happened: